JanOppolzer/jaas-rdbms/README.md

-jaas-rdbms
+shibboleth-jaas-rdbms
 ==========

-JAAS authentication module using RDBMS as a backend
+A Shibboleth JAAS module for authentication module using RDBMS as a backend

-= Compilation =

-./make

 = Installtion =

-copy tagishauth.jar into /var/lib/tomcat/webapps/application/WEB-INF/lib/
+copy jaas-rdms.jar into your tomcat lib folder

 = Usage =